Skip to main content

 Associate Degree in Nursing (ADN)

 Earning an associate degree in nursing is a great way to begin your nursing education and become a registered nurse (RN), even if you plan to level up in the future.
-Typically, associate degrees take two years to complete, meaning you'll have an opportunity to take the National Council Licensure Examination (NCLEX) sooner.
-“That’s the licensing exam that deems a person competent to practice as an RN,” said Dr. Sonya Blevins, director of compliance and licensure of nursing at SNHU.
+Typically, associate degrees take two years to complete, meaning you could have an opportunity to take the National Council Licensure Examination (NCLEX) sooner.

 So, Can You Be an RN in Two Years?

 The short answer is: yes.
 Most associate degrees take 18 months to three years to complete, and bachelor’s degrees typically take four years.
-How long it takes to become a nurse varies depending on the degree level you choose.
+How long it takes to become a nurse can vary depending on the degree level you choose.
 It’s also possible to accelerate the different types of degrees depending on your schedule and any transfer credits you may have.

 After completing your degree, you must sit for the NCLEX exam and meet any additional state-specific requirements to attain the RN credential.